AidarAlimbayev/pcf_lora_project/software/raspberry_settings/readme.txt

 13. If msg "New 'X' desktop is raspberrypi:2" thats means you are on the way.

-14. ctrl+alt+t and new terminal and call remmina !! remmina 14.1 If you don't have remmina first enter  !!sudo apt update !!sudo apt install remmina
+14. ctrl+alt+t and new terminal and call remmina !! remmina 14.1 If you don't have remmina first install it  !!sudo apt update !!sudo apt install remmina
 15. CLick to "+" on left side of the bar.
 In Protocl choose Module(plugin) VNC Remmina.
 In server enter raspberry's $ip+port(For example :1) address Save and connect.
 16. Enter $New_Password.